 - Implementing program and policy research

-Facilitates student learning within policy-making arenas.
-Students are paired with health and social service agencies and coalitions to assist in agenda-setting, legislative research, and issue-advocacy development and implementation in the state legislature and bureaucracy.
+This course facilitates student learning within policymaking arenas.
+You will be paired with health and social service agencies and coalitions to assist in agenda-setting, legislative research, and issue-advocacy development and implementation in the state legislature and bureaucracy.

 Explore some of our field education locations with a focus on Organizational Leadership & Policy Practice